ItsytJustElix/Rampage-no-super-sprinters-/README.md

 # About
-I been learning how plutonium codes things, so I made Rampage Inducer type mod exept they dont sprint.
+I been learning how plutonium codes things, so I made Rampage Inducer type exept it DOES NOT change the zombies speed.
 This mod was specificly mod for how zombies spawn so they dont take forever to spawn.
 # How Mod Works
 If any player would of holded knife for about 3-4 seconds it would turn it on, and if any player would of holded there crouch button for a solid 3-4 seconds it would turn it off.
 # How To Use Mod